Mobius1/bulletin/README.md

 ## Features
 * No external libraries - written from the ground up for FiveM
-* Modern JS
+* Modern JS - no jQuery bloat
+* Supports default GTA:V and custom notification pictures
-* Customise the position
+* Customisable screen position
 * Customise the look by adding your own `css` overrides to `custom.css`
 * Add your own fonts
-* Add your own advanced notification pictures
 * Supports queueing

 ## Demo Videos